rhdunn/website-template/README.md

 This will copy the site content to `/var/www`, which you can then display by navigating to `http://127.0.0.1`.

+# Deploying to the Web

-To deploy the site to the web, upload the content of `_site` to the place specified by your website hosting service provider.
+To deploy the site to the web, you need to use an `ftp` program like `lftp` that supports recursively uploading files.

+First, you need to log into the FTP upload location for your site as given by your service provider:

+    cd _site
+    lftp <ftp-address> -p <port> -u <username>

+Then, after entering your password, you can then upload the content of the site using:

+    mirror -c -R . .

+Once everything is uploaded, you can exit by running:

+    quit

 ## License